inducer/relate/doc/content.rst

 RELATE maintains a git repository for each course and can fetch from one external git repository configured in the course page and update its internal git repository from this external git repository.
-A user with sufficient privileges can access this internal git repository using HTTPS protocol.
+A user with sufficient privileges can access this internal git repository by using the HTTPS protocol with RELATE username as the username and RELATE authentication token as the password.

 .. _yaml-files: